DeepGhetia/Rocket-Launch/README.md

 # Rocket-Launch
-This Project is developed using Opengl using C.
+This Project is developed using Opengl in C.